Financially reviewed by Patrick Flood, CFA.

 But the U.S. is just one single country of many around the world, and like the Callan periodic table tells us, we wouldn't expect one country to consistently outperform.
 If one did, that outperformance would also lead to relative overvaluation and a subsequent reversal.

-At global market weights, U.S. stocks only comprise about 55% of the global stock market.
+At global market weights, U.S. stocks only comprise about half of the global stock market.
 International stocks don’t move in perfect lockstep with U.S. stocks, offering a diversification benefit.
 If U.S. stocks are declining, international stocks may be doing well, and vice versa.

 Excluding stocks outside the U.S. means you're missing out on leading companies that happen to be based elsewhere.
 Similarly, there have been periods where a global portfolio outperformed a U.S. portfolio.
 During the period 1970 to 2008, an equity portfolio of 80% U.S. stocks and 20% international stocks had higher general and risk-adjusted returns than a 100% U.S. stock portfolio.
 Specifically, international stocks outperformed the U.S. in the years 1986-1988, 1993, 1999, 2002-2007, 2012, and 2017.